 Sometimes, hives can appear without a known trigger.

-If your child has them, he may also get another kind of swelling called angioedema.
-It shows up on soft skin, like the kind around his mouth, eyes, and genitals.
+If your child has them, they may also get another kind of swelling called angioedema.
+It shows up on soft skin, like the kind around their mouth, eyes, and genitals.
 It usually doesn’t appear on its own without hives.
-Hives are not dangerous, but if you child has difficulty breathing or his tongue or throat have swelled, seek emergency medical help immediately.
+Hives are not dangerous, but if you child has difficulty breathing or their tongue or throat have swelled, seek emergency medical help immediately.